FIS Investors Have Opportunity to Lead Fidelity National Information Services, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 25, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fidelity National Information Services, Inc. ("Fidelity" or the "Company") (NYSE: FIS).
+LOS ANGELES, April 27, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fidelity National Information Services, Inc. ("Fidelity" or the "Company") (NYSE: FIS).

 Class Period: February 9, 2021 – February 10, 2023